netsym/primogeni/README.md

 ## Install Slingshot

 Slingshot is the graphical user interface that one uses to launch and control PrimoGENI experiments.
-Slingshot was developed using Eclipse RCP, we need to install Eclipse for running slingshot:
+Slingshot was developed using Eclipse RCP.
+Therefore, we need to install Eclipse for running slingshot:
   1. Download Eclipse.
-We use Eclipse Indigo for RCP and RAP developers, which can be obtained from http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/indigosr2 (For Mac OS, make sure you choose the 32- or 64-bit version compatible with your Java installation).
+We use Eclipse Indigo for RCP and RAP developers, which can be obtained from http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/indigosr2 (For Mac OS, make sure you choose the 32- or 64-bit version compatible with your Java installation; find out using `java -version`).
-  2. Untar the eclipse-\*.tar.gz file (which creates a directory named eclipse) under primogeni:<br>
+  2. Untar the eclipse-\*.tar.gz file (the name depending on the version of Eclipse you use) under primogeni:<br>
     `cd primogeni; tar -xzf eclipse-*.tar.gz`
-  3. Download the Afae plugin (for syntax highlighting) from https://www.primessf.net/pub/Public/PrimoGENIProject/afae_plugins.tgz
+  3. Download the Afae plugin (for syntax highlighting):<br>
+    `cd eclipse/plugins; wget --no-check-certificate https://www.primessf.net/primogeni/afae_plugins.tgz`
-  4. `cd eclipse/plugins; tar -xvf afae_plugins.tgz`
+  4. `tar -xzf afae_plugins.tgz`
-  5. Run eclipse (you may need to set a directory for eclipse workspace)
+  5. Run Eclipse (you may need to set a directory for eclipse workspace)
   6. Create Slingshot project:
     1. Click on `File > New > Java Project` or `File > New > Project` and then select `Java > Java Project` in the `New Project` window
     2. Put `Slingshot` as `Project name`, uncheck `Use default location`, select `Location` to be the netIDE directory under the primogeni directory, and click `Finish`